-If your child provides a written consent via the Student Permission Form, you may have access to some elements of your child’s financial aid record.
+If your child provides consent via the online FERPA Consent to Release, you may have access to some elements of your child's financial aid record.

 If the Office of Financial Aid determines you are authorized, we can then release information in our file, except for the following: